Sunny With a High Near 76

 Today

 Sunny, with a high near 76.
-East northeast wind 5 to 10 mph becoming west southwest in the afternoon.
+Breezy, with a light and variable wind becoming west 13 to 18 mph in the morning.
+Winds could gust as high as 25 mph.

 Tonight

-Partly cloudy, with a low around 48.
-Breezy, with a west wind 15 to 20 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 29 mph.
+Partly cloudy, with a low around 49.
+Breezy, with a west wind 12 to 17 mph becoming light and variable after midnight.
+Winds could gust as high as 25 mph.

 Wednesday

-Mostly sunny, with a high near 77.
-South southwest wind 5 to 14 mph becoming west northwest in the morning.
-Winds could gust as high as 21 mph.
+Partly cloudy, with a low around 49.
+Breezy, with a west wind 12 to 17 mph becoming light and variable after midnight.
+Winds could gust as high as 25 mph.

 Wednesday Night